 Leaf or needle arrangement, size, shape, and texture

 Alternate leaf arrangement.

-The 2 to 5 inch long, simple triangle-shaped deciduous leaves have a toothed margin, lobed with undulate leaf margin with a elongated tip.
-The leaf periole is 3 to 4 inches long and flatted.
+The 2 to 5 inch long, simple, triangle-shaped, deciduous leaves have a toothed margin, and an elongated tip.
+The leaf petiole is 3 to 4 inches long and flatted.

 Leaf buds are large, 1-inch long, reddish green and pointed.

 Leaves are green in summer, turning yellow or brown in fall.

 Dioecious , male trees have dangling reddish catkins befor leaves appear.
 Female flowers are yellow.